-It has been 9 years since Cruise was paralyzed from a skimboarding accident at Hammock Park, Ocean Ridge, FL.
+It has been almost 11 years since Cruise was paralyzed from a skimboarding accident at Hammock Park, Ocean Ridge, FL.
 In a split second, he became a quadriplegic at 19 years old.

 He spent 2 weeks in ICU at Delray Medical Center, where the care could not have been better.
 From very informative nurses to his case manager, the whole family came to feel very comfortable in that very foreign environment.
 So much so, that when it came time to leave and go to Shepherd Center in Atlanta for rehab, we didn’t want to leave!

 Cruise and the whole family spent 2 1/2 months at Shepherd Center, were all taught all we needed to know about how to care for Cruise and once again became very comfortable in that environment.
 Cruise got off the trach and we finally heard his voice again.
 He learned that there is a life after a spinal cord injury, though that took a long long time to realize… long over a year to realize… maybe longer than 2 years.

-Neuroxel opened in North Palm Beach about 6 months after Crusie got home from Shepherd Center.
-In September of 2009, he was the third client and is still a client there, though it is now called The Center for NeuroRecovery.
+Neuroxel opened in North Palm Beach about 6 months after Cruise got home from Shepherd Center.
+In September of 2009, he was the third client and is still a client there, now called The Center for NeuroRecovery.
 There have been several “therapies” Cruise explored those first couple of years: Physical Therapy, Biofeedback, Aqua Therapy and more.

-He now has some movement in his right arm, paralyzed technically from the chest down.
-He has assistants who work 5 days/week 7-8 hours/day.
+He continues to gain some movement in his right arm, paralyzed technically from the chest down.
+He has an assistant who works for him 5 days/week 7-8 hours/day.
 He has another who comes to the house 2 nights a week so “the parents” can sleep all night instead of getting up 1-5 times a night to assist.

 – the gym costs $3,000/month (broken down, ends up costing around: $50/hour … $36,000 a year!)